Reviews, Best Prices, Comparisons, Expert Buying Guides

 Pros

-1. Effective for Password Resets: This method clears any BIOS passwords, restoring access to the BIOS settings.
+Effective for Password Resets: This technique removes all the BIOS passwords, thus allowing entry into the BIOS settings again.

-3. Useful for Non-Bootable Systems: It can be used when the system cannot boot to the BIOS setup utility.
+Useful for Non-Bootable Systems: It is applicable when the system is not able to boot to the BIOS setup utility.

 Cons

-1. Physical Access Required: Users need to open the computer case and locate the jumper on the motherboard.
+Physical Access Required: Users have to go inside the computer case and find the jumper on the motherboard.

 Method 3: Removing the CMOS Battery